Macrometacorp/docs/docs/cep/getting-started-stream-workers.md

 1. Click **Validate**.
 Macrometa checks to see that your code is valid.
 1. Click **Save**.
 1. Select edge locations, and then click **Save**.
 The locations that you select represent where the data for this stream worker will live.
 1. Click **Publish** to publish your stream worker.
-When you do this, it will begin to run the code as defined and will continue until you unpublish it.
+When you do this, it will begin to run the code as defined and continue until you unpublish it.

 ## Test the Stream Worker